Dannynsikak/Dannynsikak/README.md

 My name is Ofonime Nsikak Eno

-I am a full-stack web3 developer, looking forward to work on web 3 startups.
+I am a full-stack web2 and web3 developer, looking forward to work on web 2 and web 3 startups.

 I'm expanding my knowledge in software architecture, design patterns, and cloud technologies